 It seems as though we’ve been waiting for October all summer – not just for the crisp air and cooler temperatures of the autumnal season, but also because this month marks the start of a brand new season of NATURE documentaries.
-Along with a few of our favorites from past seasons, we’ve assembled a delightful line-up of NATURE shows that will peak your curiosity and bring you closer to the natural world every Wednesday night.
+Along with a few of our favorites from past seasons, we’ve assembled a delightful line-up of NATURE shows that will pique your curiosity and bring you closer to the natural world every Wednesday night.
 Here’s our rundown of what to watch this month either by tuning in on PBS or streaming online beginning the day after each program airs.

 October 3 – Animal Misfits